Public speaking classes for kids.

 2. Who developed the program?
 As per point 1 above, you would be wise to ask questions to make sure the program you are enrolling your child into is designed by someone qualified in teaching groups of children, ideally from a school teaching background.
-Over the years, many public speaking programs for kids have be designed by university students or adults who have a debating or public speaking background usually formed within an adult context (such as toastmasters or local debating or public speaking competitions).
-Whilst many of these programs offer great learning options, it is worth considering are they the best at teaching groups of children in a way that will deliver the best outcomes?
+Over the years, many public speaking programs for kids have be designed by university students or adults who have a public speaking background usually formed within an adult context (such as toastmasters or local debating or public speaking competitions).
+Whilst many of these programs offer great learning options, it is worth considering whether they are the best at teaching groups of children in a way that will deliver the best outcomes?
 Being a champion public speaker usually does NOT translate into having the skill sets & experience in effectively teaching groups of children to deliver the best learning outcomes.
 So check what their school teaching credentials are.
 If they are from a school teaching background themselves, that is a good sign, especially when it comes to children below the ages of 13.

 3. Are the classes fun?
 When a child has fun, their learning outcomes are often much greater.
 Most programs claim to be fun, but most programs have different styles and approaches – some may not be overly fun despite marketing themselves as such.
 Explore their website and you will often get a feel for the program.

 4. Do the children get the opportunity to practice the skills regularly over time?
 Just like a great sportsperson or musician practices regularly over a long period of time, so too must a good public speaker & communicator.
 It takes regular & consistent practice and coaching to become great at anything.
 We would caution parents that irregular 1-3 day courses or holiday programs are unlikely to deliver the results you will see from regular weekly practice.